 Buoyancy: Positive and Negative Energy

-Looking at parcels helps determine the stability of the atmosphere.
+Looking at parcels helps determine the stability of the atmosphere, which is important in understanding weather conditions like thunderstorms.

-As an unsaturated parcel rises, it will cool at the fixed rate of 9.8°C per 1,000 meters (5.5°F/1,000 feet).
-If the temperature of the rising parcel decreases to less than the surrounding atmosphere (due to its cooling), the parcel will become denser than the surrounding environment and gravity will slow, or even reverse, the rise.
-This is called negative energy and means the atmosphere at that level is “stable”.
+If the temperature of the rising parcel decreases to less than the surrounding atmosphere, the parcel will become denser than the surrounding environment and gravity will slow or even reverse the rise (left image below).
+When this occurs, the parcel will have negative (sinking) energy, and we describe the atmosphere at that level as “stable”.

-If the temperature of the rising parcel remains higher than the surrounding atmosphere (despite its cooling), the parcel remains less dense than the surrounding environment and will continue to rise.
-This is called positive energy and means the atmosphere at that level is “unstable”.
+If, despite its cooling, the temperature of the rising parcel remains higher than the surrounding atmosphere, the parcel remains less dense than the surrounding environment and will continue to rise (right image below).
+In this case, the parcel will have positive (rising) energy, and we describe the atmosphere at that level as “unstable”.